vishrantkhanna/vishrantkhanna/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: 👟 Professional Computer Kicker | 📚 Making Cyber Security Education Affordable
 - ❤️ I love mentoring newbie infosec students.
-- 💬 Ping me if you are looking for mentorship, want to introduce your students to infomation security and, contributions on a project.
+- 💬 Ping me if you are looking for mentorship, want to introduce your students to infomation security, or looking for contributions on a project.